-William Schultz has returned from an extended Western
+William Schultz has returned from an extended Western trip.

-W. A. Dudley and mother, Mrs. Virginia Dudley, have returned to the Inn to make their home.
+A. Dudley and mother, Mrs. Virginia Dudley, have re-W. turned to the Inn to make their home.

 Mr. and Mrs. Basil D'Emo and children have arrived from a winter spent in Florida.